matteocao/offensive-hacking/README.md

 This readme is to run the basic set of offensive security tools inside different dockers and to familiarise the reader with it.

+# Disclaimer

+Running unauthorized attacks to public or private servers is illegal.
+The content of this repository is for educational purpose only.
+There are many websites that allow you to test and challege your newly acquireds skills, such as [HackTheBox](https://www.hackthebox.eu/) or [scanme](http://scanme.nmap.org/).
+Please use those or your private/simulated ones.

 # How to install it

 ## Basic mode (a bit limited...)